qwertie/ecsharp/lllpg/lllpg-part-2.md

 In this article series I will be teaching not just how to use my parser generator, but broader knowledge such as: what kinds of parser generators are out there?
 What's ambiguity and what do we do about it?
 What's a terminal?
 So in this article I'll start with a general discussion of parsing terminology and parsing techniques, and then I will teach you about some useful core features of LLLPG.

-**Note**: if you're wondering how to configure LLLPG or how to structure your source code, visit [part 3][2] ("Configuring LLLPG", "Boilerplate"), then return here.
+**Note**: if you're wondering how to configure LLLPG or how to structure your source code, visit [part 3][3] ("Configuring LLLPG", "Boilerplate"), then return here.

-**Note**: The LES syntax highlighter works in Visual Studio 2010 and 2012 (untested with 2013), and it doesn't have all the features I want yet.
-In particular, it does't highlight the important difference between "`foo(x)`" and "`foo (x)`" (see my [Loyc Expression Syntax article][3] for details.)
-An Enhanced C# highlighter isn't written yet (C# highlighters in programs like Notepad++ and Nodepad2 are good enough, for now).
-Meanwhile, the Custom Tool works in VS 2008 through VS 2013, including Express editions, and if you're wondering how it's made, I wrote a [whole article about that][4].
+**Note**: The LES syntax highlighter works in Visual Studio 2010 through 2015.
+The Custom Tool works in VS 2008 through VS 2015, including Express editions, and if you're wondering how it's made, I wrote a [whole article about that][4].

 **Note**: In future articles you will see `@[...]` syntax for token literals instead of `@{...}`. `@{...}` is the new style, and `@[...]` is the old style.
 Both syntaxes are supported in EC#, but in LES, the `@[...]` syntax was replaced with `@{...}` as part of a change that made LES into a superset of JSON.